Ancient Monuments Protection Act 1882: The schedule

-The 1882 Act contains a schedule of the initial 68 sites that were covered by the legislation.
+The act contains a schedule of the initial 68 sites that were covered by the legislation.
 These are almost all pre-historic monuments, some of the most famous such sites in the country among them, alongside some that were felt to be at particular risk at the time.

 England and Wales

 There were 26 English sites listed in the schedule, in just 10 counties, including seven sites in Wiltshire.
 Welsh monuments were represented by one site in each of north, south and west Wales.

 Scotland

 The 1882 schedule included 21 monuments, the majority of which are prehistoric sites.
 Two are Neolithic, five Bronze Age, eight Iron Age and six from early Christian/Pictish periods, although two of the prehistoric stones also have notable early Christian additions.
 Those sites now in the care of Historic Scotland are indicated with '(HS)'.

 Ireland

-In 1882 the whole of Ireland was under British administration.
+In 1882 the whole of Ireland was part of the United Kingdom.
 Subsequent legislation for Ireland used the terminology of historic monuments, which continues in Northern Ireland.
 Three sites in the schedule are in what became Northern Ireland, one being in County Armagh and two in County Down.
 The fifteen sites now in the Republic of Ireland are protected by the National Monuments Service and include two world heritage sites.
 As with England and Wales, the 1882 selection was overwhelmingly those thought to be prehistoric sites, although there is now uncertainty over the age of many sites.